Welcome to my archives… the annals of history, starting from the oldest to the newest. Browse away and enjoy!

 We have a lot of strategies to attract the animals and insects we want, and repel the ones we don't.
 Here I discuss nuisance wildlife that we might want to ...

-Urban soil and how we handle it, in perpetuity
+Urban land and a plan for how we handle the soil, in perpetuity

 Changing the lighting – a renovation to conserve energy